freeCodeCamp/guide/src/pages/articles/sql/sql-where-clause/index.md

 ---
 title: SQL Where Clause
 ---

 ## SQL Where Clause

-## Where Clause (and / or, IN, Between and LIKE)
+### Where Clause (and / or, IN, BETWEEN and LIKE)

 The WHERE clause is used to limit the number of rows returned.

 In this case all five of these will be used is a some what ridiculous Where clause.

-Here is the current full student list to compare to the where clause result set below.
+Here is the current full student list to compare to the WHERE clause result set:

 ```sql
 select studentID, FullName, sat_score, rcd_updated from student;